Selena Gomez Drops Sexy New Song & Video For ‘Bad Liar’ — Watch

 Selena Gomez, we missed you!
 After tons of teasing all over social media, her new single “Bad Liar” is here, and it was definitely worth the wait.
 It’s got those smooth Selly vocals that we know and love, and a sexy beat that will have us pressing play all summer long.
-It’s the kind of jam you could chill on the beach and listen to, or dance like crazy!
-Of course, we HAVE to talk about the music video, which dropped at the same time as the first music video EVER on Spotify!
-It features a half-naked Selly rolling around in a bed in lingerie with her hands bound and no makeup on.
+It’s the perfect track to listen to while you chill on the beach!
+Of course, we also have to talk about the music video, which dropped at the same time.
+It’s the first music video ever on Spotify, and features a half-naked Selena rolling around in a bed in lingerie with her hands bound and no makeup on.
 So steamy!

 Check out an excerpt of the lyrics: